Richmond, British Columbia: Economy

-Richmond supports about 100,000 jobs in various areas including services, retailing, tourism, light manufacturing, airport services and aviation, agriculture, fishing, and government.
+Richmond supports about 100,000 jobs in various areas, including services, retailing, tourism, light manufacturing, airport services and aviation, agriculture, fishing, and government.
 Richmond also is a leading centre in the region for high-technology companies, including Norsat and Sierra Wireless.

 Pacific Coastal Airlines has its headquarters in the South Terminal of Vancouver International Airport.
 Air Canada Jazz operates a regional office in Richmond.

 Before its dissolution, Canadian Airlines operated an office in Richmond.
 Before it merged into Air Canada Jazz, regional airline Air BC was headquartered in Richmond.
 Prior to its dissolution, Harmony Airways, Pacific Western Airlines and Canadian Pacific Air Lines were all headquartered in Richmond.

 The first McDonald's restaurant outside of the United States was opened in Richmond in June 1967.

 Agriculture

 The Agricultural Land Reserve preserves 4,916 hectares within the city as farmland, an area that makes up most of east Richmond.
 Of this area, 3,012 hectares are farmed by 247 farms; the rest is either vacant or occupied by non-farm uses.
 Cranberries and blueberries are the dominant crops grown.
 Other crops grown include strawberries, corn, and potatoes.
-In 2001 Richmond had approximately 47% of BC's cranberry acreage.
+In 2001, Richmond had approximately 47% of BC's cranberry acreage.

-Shopping malls
+Retail

-Richmond Centre, Lansdowne Centre, McArthurGlen Vancouver, Parker Place and Aberdeen Centre are some of the most prominent malls in Richmond.
-There is also Steveston Village.

-Success from these malls has created significant economical growth in Richmond.
-Richmond Centre has become Canada's 12th most profitable mall.
+Richmond Centre, Lansdowne Centre, McArthurGlen Vancouver, Parker Place, Aberdeen Centre, and Central at Garden City are some of the most prominent malls in Richmond.
+The success of these malls has created significant economic growth in Richmond.
+In 2023, Richmond Centre was ranked 4th in Canada for shopping centres by sales per square foot.
 Offices, apartment buildings, and transportation hubs have sprung up around the mall.
 While McArthurGlen Vancouver has been given the Best Outlet Centre 2015 award at MAPIC.